Test complete simulations combining preCICE components of specific versions.

 • .github/workflows/

-• run_testsuite_manual.yml: manual triggering front-end for run_testsuite_workflow.yml
+• system-tests-latest-components.yml: manual triggering front-end for system-tests.yml

 • flow-over-a-heated-plate/